Are Pig Ears Good For Dogs?

 3. They work as a dental chew.

 Despite being dried and dehydrated, pig ears maintain their thick and tough texture.
 This makes them more difficult for even the hardcore chewers to break them down with their teeth.
-As your dog continuously chews to soften up the ear, this motion works to scrub off tough to reach plaque build-up and helps to keep your dog’s pearly whites clean – or cleaner!
+As your dog continuously chews to soften up the ear, this motion works to scrub off tough-to-reach plaque build-up and helps to keep your dog’s pearly whites clean – or cleaner!

 If you want to offer your dog something new and different from his usual rawhide bone or rubber toy, pig ears are a safe dog treat that will not only provide mental stimulation but nutritional benefits too!
+Most dogs go nuts for pig ears, so consider adding pig ears to your regular mix of dog chews.

 Written by